Causes and Treatment Of Ambiguous Genitalia in Indian Children

 Patients need to be given the benefit of full disclosure of their medical condition.
 Working with a psychologist will also help the child navigate and cope with the challenges of the situation.
 Apart from this, the child also needs to be regularly monitored and screened for any complications such as cancer.

-Treatment options for ambiguous genitalia include corrective surgery and/or hormone replacement therapy.
+Treatment options for ambiguous external genitalia include corrective surgery and/or hormone replacement therapy.

 Normally, in the case of genital cosmetic surgeries and elective hormone treatments, doctors would recommend waiting until the patient or child reaches the age of puberty before starting treatment.